topnguyen/Elect/samples/Web/Elect.Sample.Web.Swagger/README.md

 - Run the project and access "/developers" to access API Document.

 ## License
-Elect.Data.EF is licensed under the [MIT License](../../../LICENSE).
+Elect.Sample.Web.Swagger is licensed under the [MIT License](../../../LICENSE).